Gyeongjeon Line: Gyeongjeon KTX

 KTX service from Seoul to Masan started with KTX-II trains on December 15, 2010, with Seoul–Masan travel times between of 2 hours 54 minutes and 2 hours 59 minutes, depending on the stopping pattern.
 The service started with 14 daily trains on weekdays and 24 on weekends (Friday to Sunday), with standard class Seoul–Masan tickets costing 47,400 won on weekdays and 50,700 won on weekends.
 In the first month of service, express bus services between Seoul and Masan or Changwon experienced 30–40% drops in ridership.
 Korail added an extra pair of Monday morning trains on from January 17, 2011.

 After leaving the Gyeongbu High Speed Railway, the Gyeongjeon KTX service stops at the following stations:

-The service is to be extended to Jinju by 2012, and may cover the entire line after further upgrades under the government's 2010 plan for 2020.
+The service was extended to Jinju from December 5, 2012, and may cover the entire line after further upgrades under the government's 2010 plan for 2020.

+SRT also started operating high-speed services on the eastern ection to Jinju on September 1, 2023.